7 Areas of Life to Set Goals in to Get Your Life Together

 Begin With Small Steps and Set Milestones

-Start implementing your goals by doing a little something every hour, every day, or every week.
-If you’re consistent, you’ll notice big changes after a while.
+Start working on your goals by doing a little bit each hour, day, or week.
+If you stay consistent, you will see big changes over time.

-Take a pen and paper and begin writing down what you need to do to achieve your goal.
-What are the components of your goal?
-Whatever your goal is, it will undoubtedly involve stages.
+Take a pen and paper and write down what you need to do to reach your goal.
+What steps are involved?

 a notebook for goal setting